AMID Logo E-BAY Logo

 1. Wholly produced, wholly grown, wholly made;

-2. Where the record of tariff shift occurred (2).
+2. Where the record of the tariff shift occurred (2).
 I.e., HTS# had been changed;

 3. For textiles where it had been neat to shape or wholly assembled;